curator

 is the structured output class we defined above. -

-takes the input (row
+takes the input (input

-) and the structured output (poems
+) and the structured output (response

 ) and converts it to a list of dictionaries.
 This is so that we can easily convert the output to a HuggingFace Dataset object.